Skip to main contentSkip to data table

 low75Stablecoin/tokenized layerUSDC, BUIDL, USYC, ETH LSTs, other stablecoins

-medium50Wrapped/structured market exposurewBTC, tokenized gold, delta-neutral strategies, tokenized ETFs
+medium50Wrapped/structured market exposurewBTC, tokenized gold, transparent spot/wrapped market exposure, tokenized ETFs

 very-high5Governance/exotic/opaqueGovernance tokens, algorithmic mechanisms, sanctioned assets